How Much Does a CRM Cost? [CRM Price Comparison Guide]

 When considering the time investment needed in a CRM price calculation, be sure to ask yourself the following questions:

 As you can see, time investment can sometimes be the biggest hidden cost when implementing a new CRM.
-While the time commitment is necessary and often worth it in the long run, it’s important to understand what those costs will be before you’re sure of the final CRM price, rather than have these costs pop up later and surprise you.
+While the time commitment is necessary and often worth it in the long run, it's important to understand what those costs will be before you're sure of the final CRM price rather than have these costs pop up later and surprise you.

-Extra cost for premium add ons
+Extra cost for premium add-ons

-It’s happened to the best of us: you’re looking at a shiny new CRM with a ton of features that get you excited for the benefits they will bring to your organization.
+It's happened to the best of us: you're looking at a shiny new CRM with a ton of features that get you excited about the benefits they will bring to your organization.
 But once you hit the buy button, you realize that a lot of these features are charged separately from the CRM price as add-ons.

-It’s disappointing, but it’s actually really common for CRMs to take their best features and place them behind a paywall.
-It’s done as a way to increase ARPU (Average Revenue Per Customer), as a way to showcase new features as they are added to the CRM, or to simply obfuscate the total CRM software cost.
+It's disappointing, but it's actually really common for CRMs to take their best features and place them behind a paywall.
+It's done as a way to increase ARPU (Average Revenue Per Customer), as a way to showcase new features as they are added to the CRM or to simply obfuscate the total CRM software cost.

 Onboarding costs